thxndoc/Module_3R_CS20240168_WFO2407_GroupD_ThandoCibi_SDF03_R-main/README.md

 Creating an exact replica of a simple webpage portfolio for "CodeSpace Cat" using HTML.

 # Project Overview
 A simple webpage portfolio built using HTML.
-It showcases basic web development skills including 👇🏽:
+Showcases basic web development skills:
     ✅ Adding HTML boilerplate
     ✅ Elements & attributes
     ✅ Accessibility